-The City has used these grant funds to hire a Pollution Prevention Specialist who conducts outreach visits to businesses that are small quantity generators of hazardous waste.
-Staff proposes to continue to use these funds in the new biennium for this work.
-The City's participation in this program provides significant service benefits to residents, protects the City's environment, and fulfills a portion of the City's requirements under its Surface Water National Pollutant Discharge Elimination System (NPDES) permit.
+In August 2019, the City entered into Interagency Agreement #C2000032 with the Washington State Department of Ecology, allowing the City to participate in the 2019-2021 biennium of the Local Source Control (LSC) Partnership.
+The City's participation in this program provides significant service benefits to residents, protects the City's environment, and fulfills a portion of the City's requirements under its NPDES permit.